inspec/inspec-aws/docs-chef-io/content/aws_s3_buckets.md

 The control will pass if the resource contains at least one bucket.

-    # Test if there are any buckets
+Test if there are any buckets:

 ```ruby
 describe aws_s3_buckets